bbriz/CSC842/README.md

-# Tutorial
+# JOP Dispatcher

-This is my tutorial repository.
+This is my repository.